Ewing Sarcoma: Cameron's Story

 Before Cameron Kaelin underwent surgery that removed his right big toe and part of his foot to rid him of cancer, he played soccer, surfed and skateboarded.

-Cameron Close to three years after that surgery, guess what?
+Close to three years after that surgery, guess what?
 Cameron has played soccer, surfed and is focusing on skateboarding.

 “I’d say skateboarding is my favorite sport right now,” says Cameron, 12.
 “I like doing tricks on the quarter pipe.”

 Clearly, missing a large section of his foot has not slowed him down.
 He’s as active as he was back in spring 2014 when he first felt some pain in his foot after playing soccer.
 An X-ray in July “was perfect,” his dad, Ross, says.
 Cameron played throughout the summer and fall, but the pain got worse, and after an October tournament, his foot was swollen.
 This time an X-ray and MRI showed a mass in his first metatarsal and surrounding soft tissue.
-An orthopaedic surgeon near their Salisbury, MD, home suspected a sarcoma: a malignant tumor.
+An orthopedic surgeon near their Salisbury, MD, home suspected a sarcoma: a malignant tumor.

-The local doctor referred the family to Kristy Weber, MD, an orthopaedic surgeon who co-leads the Bone and Soft Tissue Tumor Program at Children’s Hospital of Philadelphia (CHOP).
+The local doctor referred the family to Kristy Weber, MD, an orthopedic surgeon who co-leads the Bone and Soft Tissue Tumor Program at Children’s Hospital of Philadelphia (CHOP).
 “He knew her and called her on her cell,” says Ross.
 “Things happened quickly after that.”

 Biopsy: Ewing sarcoma